 “Make a graph as beautiful as mine”

-Quite suddenly, the lesson becomes a WISYWIG form of math and physics: cause and effect produce a level of engagement rarely seen or experienced before and contains those valuable ‘aha’ moments that can power sustained and deep learning.
+Suddenly, the lesson becomes a WISYWIG form of math and physics: cause and effect produce a level of engagement rarely seen or experienced before and contains those valuable ‘aha’ moments that can power sustained and deep learning.

-We thank the Australian Science and Mathematics School for hosting our first Active Learning Session.
+We thank the Australian Science and Mathematics School for hosting our first Active Learning session.